dclelland/urbit-mac/README.md

 ## Paper notes

-- Menu commands:
+- Menu commands (which of these should also be in the toolbar?):
     - New: Should be able to create a new planet (with options for fake, comet, keyfile etc)
-    - Run: Should be able to run an existing planet
+    - Run: Should be able to run an existing planet (Existing menu items 'Open', 'Open Recent')
     - Connect: Should have a menu command to open a terminal connected to the current process

 - Implement proper web browser + progress controls etc
+    - Actually hook up back/forward buttons
+    - Enable the gesture to go back
     - Note: Refresh button in window toolbar connected to first responder's `refresh:` action
     - Design ideas: Should display ship name etc in address bar?
 Needs more thought, probably a custom address bar control